inBeat/inbeat-website/content/top-influencers/instagram/lifestyle/spain/barcelona/_index.md

 ---
-title: Top 10 Lifestyle Instagram Influencers In Barcelona In 2023
+title: Top 10 Lifestyle Instagram Influencers In Barcelona In 2024
 description: >-
-  Find top lifestyle Instagram influencers in Barcelona in 2023.
-Most popular hashtags: #barcelona #lifestyle #travelphotography.
+  Find top lifestyle Instagram influencers in Barcelona in 2024.
+Most popular hashtags: #lifestyle #love #barcelona #travel.
 platform: Instagram
-hits: 148
+hits: 170
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: See the best Instagram profiles on inBeat.
-text_bottom: Our search engine aggregates 148 Instagram influencers like this in Barcelona, Spain for you to connect with.
+text_bottom: inBeat aggregates 170 Instagram influencers like this in Barcelona, Spain for you to pitch.
 profiles:
   - username: "mami_kevinyenzo"
     fullname: >-